 Rabies in bats

 Cases of bats infected with one of the two European bat Lyssavirus (EBL) subtypes, EBL2, have been confirmed in the UK as recently as 2008.
 One of these cases resulted in the unfortunate death of a bat worker in Scotland in November 2002.
 EBLV is transmitted through contact with an infected bat, for example through bites, scratches or saliva.
 All reported cases have so far occurred in Daubenton’s bats (Myotis daubentonii), a common species which often comes into human contact as it roosts in houses.
 Up to 8% of Daubenton’s bats carry antibodies to the virus.
-Classical rabies has never been recorded in a native European bat species.
+To date classical rabies has never been recorded in a native European bat species.
+You can read more here.

+Defra’s Rabies Control Strategy is available here.
 Defra takes a precautionary approach to possible contacts with bats by bat workers and others handling bats on a routine basis as well as any incident where a member of the public has come into contact with a bat.
-The Health Protection Agency (HPA) has detailed guidance, which includes recommended pre-exposure vaccination for those handling bats, and immediate precautionary administration of rabies vaccine for anyone bitten or scratched by a bat.
-In light of the HPA guidance, it is not necessary to automatically euthanase a healthy bat for rabies testing involved in a biting or scratching incident.
+A comprehensive range of advice is available from Public Health England (PHE) is available here, which includes recommended pre-exposure vaccination for those handling bats, and immediate precautionary administration of rabies vaccine for anyone bitten or scratched by a bat. ).
+Specific advice on pre-exposure prophylaxis is available here

 Advice for veterinary surgeons dealing with bats